puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups.markdown

    ![viewing list of node groups][all_node_groups]

 You should create two different types of node groups in PE: *environment node groups* and *classification node groups*.
 Environment node groups set the environment that a node should be in.
 Classification node groups set the classification data that your nodes will receive.
-You add your classes, parameters, and variables to classification node groups.
-When your individual nodes match a node group, they receive all of the classification specified for that node group.

 > **Important**
 >